Hearing set for Utah man accused of murdering stepson

-In December, the Davis County Attorney’s Office filed formal notice that it would seek the death penalty against Sloop.
+Earlier this month, the Davis County Attorney's Office filed formal notice that it would seek the death penalty against Sloop.

 According to police probable-cause statements, Stephanie Sloop said she knew Ethan needed medical attention after an initial May 5 disciplinary beating by Nathan Sloop, but that she was afraid Sloop would harm her, too, if she acted.